-Posted in "Red-Brown Commission", A 21st Century Campaign Against Lithuanian Holocaust Survivors?, Documents, Double Games, Double Genocide, Foreign Ministries: Holocaust Politics Abuse?, Genocide Center (Vilnius), Israel, Lithuania, Litvak Affairs, News & Views, Politics of Memory, Yad Vashem Manipulated?
+Posted in "Red-Brown Commission", A 21st Century Campaign Against Lithuanian Holocaust Survivors?, Documents, Double Games, Double Genocide, Dr. Rokhl (Rachel) Margolis (1921-2015), Foreign Ministries: Holocaust Politics Abuse?, Genocide Center (Vilnius), Israel, Lithuania, Litvak Affairs, News & Views, Politics of Memory, Yad Vashem and Lithuania

 Tagged Arvydas Anusauskas, Commission on Nazi and Soviet Crimes, Historical Commission of Lihtuania, Israel-Lithuania relations, Israeli Foreign Ministry + Eastern Europe, Joseph Melamed, Rachel Margolis, Ronaldas Racinskas, Yitzhak Arad

 This op-ed was first published in Jerusalem Report in August 2013.